igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/rna_seq.md

 ![](../../img/splicejunctions-liver.png)

-To **see the details of a junction**, click on the junction (or hovering over it if the popup text behavior has been changed).
+To **see the details of a junction**, click on the junction (or hover over it if the popup text behavior has been changed).

 By default, all junctions are displayed together in *Collapsed* mode.
 To get a **better view of overlapping junctions**, change the display mode to *Expanded* in the right-click pop-up menu.